nus-cs2103/website-base/admin/ip-tasks-fragment.md

    **FAQ**: What if the student has not uploaded a JAR file, or the JAR file doesn't work at all?<br>
    **A**: When you submit the evaluation (step 8 below), there will be a way to indicate that the JAR was not available, or any other serious issues you faced.
    </box>
-1. **Locate the User Guide** of the app by following the link provided.
+1. **Locate the User Guide** of the app by following the link provided in that email.
 1. **Open the Canvas survey** (the one named `iP Peer Evaluation 1`) that you will be using to submit your evaluation and take note of the things you need to evaluate.
 1. **Run the jar file** in the following manner:
    1. Put the jar file in an empty folder, to prevent data files created by other jar files you tested earlier from interfering with the current jar file.